 For the names of R objects or commands, case is significant.
-Thus Myr (millions of years), which we will use below, is different from myr.
+Thus Myr (millions of years) is different from myr.
+(Myr is a column in the data frame molclock, used in Exercises 1 and 2 in Section 4.10).

 For file names on Windows systems, the Microsoft Windows conventions apply, and case does not distinguish file names.
 On Unix systems (the Mac OS X version of Unix is an exception) case in file names is significant.